hawkticehurst/sliderr/README.md

-# Motion Controlled Camera Slider
+# Bluetooth Motion Controlled Camera Slider

-A diy project aimed at building a motion controlled camera slider for under $250 using only sourced parts found online.
+A diy project aimed at building a bluetooth enabled motion-controlled camera slider for under $250 using only sourced parts found online.

 [Slider Test Footage](https://youtu.be/ap7EiZdusbA)